More than one million drivers in New Jersey affected by new car insurance laws

 Effects on New Jersey drivers

-Industry experts estimate that the minimum limit changes will affect between 22 and 30 percent of New Jersey drivers.
-According to a representative from the NJ DOBI, “1.1 million to 1.2 million vehicles have the current minimum coverage,” referring to the limits prior to 2023, and will see their limits increase with the new law.
-The second phase will likely affect more drivers since it increases limits even further.
+Industry experts estimate that the minimum limit changes impacted between 22 and 30 percent of New Jersey drivers.
+According to a representative from the NJ DOBI, “1.1 million to 1.2 million vehicles had coverage below the new 2023 requirement and will see their limits and premiums increase with the new law.
+The second phase will likely affect more drivers since it increases limits even further.”

 Drivers may still need more coverage

 Even with the higher required limits, drivers may find that minimum limits still do not provide sufficient financial protection.
 Inflation rose rapidly in 2022 and still has not normalized, which means claims are costing more.
+The proposed property damage limit is $25,000 while the price data suggest the average cost of a new car in 2024 is around $48,451.
 Unfortunately, this could mean that inflation is leaving drivers underinsured.
 If you’re unsure if your coverage is enough to protect your finances, talk to an insurance agent about your current situation.

-If you find yourself being affected by a premium increase, whether due to the law changes or inflation, there are steps you can take to potentially save money on car insurance:
+If you find yourself being affected by a NJ auto insurance increase, whether due to the law changes or inflation, there are steps you can take to potentially find the cheapest car insurance for you:

 - Compare quotes: Shopping around and comparing quotes from several companies is one of the best ways to find a competitive price.
 Every company has a different rating method, which means premiums will vary even for the same coverage.